-As a family dentist in Norfolk, VA, Dr. Cappy Sinclair treats patients of all ages, including children starting at age 4 so they can become familiar with our dental office.
+As a family dentist, Dr. Cappy Sinclair treats patients of all ages from Norfolk, VA, including children starting at age 4.
+Treating children at this young age is very important because it allows them to become familiar with our dental office.
 Families appreciate the convenience of flexibility that comes with having their children treated at the same dental office they visit.
 These early visits are important for both oral health maintenance and establishing a relationship with the dentist, alleviating the stress and anxiety often associated with dental care.

 Where a pediatric dentist is solely focused on children, our office is family oriented.
 We encourage parents to bring their children to the dentist early so they can become familiar with our dental office.
 Our staff is trained to make children feel as comfortable as possible.
 Children look to parents for signs, so the best thing you can do for your child is to remain calm and relaxed.

 We will monitor the development of your child’s teeth and bite, recommending appropriate care as needed to set the stage for long term dental health.
 Routine pediatric dentistry visits to our Norfolk, VA area dentist office will include: